microsoft/BotFramework-WebChat/packages/embed/README.md

 ### What is Gemini, Scorpio and Aries?

-Historically, we codename the embed page with Zodiac signs.
+Historically, we use Zodiac signs as code name to version the embed page.

 - Gemini: this version of embed page
    - Supports multiple versions of Web Chat, backward- and forward-compatible